 While much of the research on agricultural management has continued to focus on traditional unidisciplinary approaches , novel computational methods like agent-based modeling, network analytics, and machine learning have been increasingly employed, providing important insights into its complexities .
-However, these tools often rely on predefined decision rules, removing the dynamic and responsive nature of agent decision-making and planning, and thus limiting the capacity to explore levers of change that stem from interactions between adaptive agents and a changing environment.
+However, these tools often rely on predefined decision rules, removing the dynamic and responsive nature of individual agent decision-making and planning, and thus limiting the capacity to explore levers of change that stem from interactions between adaptive agents, such as farmers, and a changing environment.

 Representing agriculture management in silico as a dynamic CHANS, we find that the empirically-observed bistability in diversification practice adoption may be the result of tipping points in optimal sequential control, rather than inherent tipping points in the ecological dynamics themselves, or in the predispositions of human agents.
 The model we present here represents a simplified and stylized version of the feedbacks between human decision-making and ecological processes, but even still we show that complex dynamics can arise as a direct result of human-environment interaction.
-While the concept of alternate stable states and tipping points within agricultural SESs has been previously explored , our experimental results cast light on several core mechanisms that help to explain this phenomenon, suggesting novel considerations as policymakers work to enhance the sustanability and resilience of agricultural production systems.
+While the concept of alternate stable states and tipping points within agricultural SESs has been previously explored , our experimental results cast light on several core mechanisms that help to explain this phenomenon, suggesting novel considerations as policymakers work to enhance the sustainability and resilience of agricultural production systems.

-In light of historical agricultural catastrophes like the dust bowl, the importance of swift action around stressors like climate change, soil degradation, water quality, and biodiversity loss has been increasingly recognized.
+In light of historical agricultural catastrophes like the Dust Bowl, the importance of swift action around stressors like climate change, soil degradation, water quality, and biodiversity loss has been increasingly recognized.
 Policymakers have responded by offering incentives and support for agroecological practice adoption, yet designing effective policies has proved challenging.
 Recent case studies emphasize that policy mechanisms designed to promote agricultural sustainability have complex ramifications across various contexts .
 Critical to designing incentives is an understanding of the thresholds which render a given management practice viable to one farmer while nonviable to another.

-Because agroecological practice adoption is often characterized by uncertainty and a time delay before beneficial effects are realized , we find a threshold such that farmers on each side of a tipping point are drawn to alternate stable states, one being more simplfied and the other more diversified.
-This leads to path dependency, whereby a farmer who begins with degraded land is incentivized to transition even more toward the simplified state, while a farmer who begins with well-cared-for, fertile land is incentivized to adopt management practices that maintain and improve functional diversification.
+Because adoption of agroecological diversification practices are often characterized by uncertainty and a time delay before beneficial effects are realized (see earlier refs), we find a threshold such that farmers on each side of a tipping point are drawn to alternate stable states, one being more simplified and the other more diversified.
+This leads to path dependency, whereby a farmer who begins with land characterized by a low ecosystem state (such as is often typical on lands subjected to repeated cycles of intensive, conventional agriculture) is incentivized to transition even more toward the simplified state, while a farmer who begins with productive, healthy soils and limited pests and diseases is incentivized to adopt management practices that rely on ecological diversity to maintain and improve farmland productivity.

-Given this finding, we suggest that a key lever of change for policymakers interested in promoting adoption of agroecological practices may be to increasingly focus on supporting farmers’ transitions within the critical window from the simplified to the diversified state by opening space for viable intermediate states.
+Given this finding, we suggest that a key lever of change for policymakers interested in promoting adoption of agroecological diversification practices may be to increasingly focus on supporting farmers’ transitions within the critical window from the simplified to the diversified state by opening space for viable intermediate states.
 Given this, binary certifications like the organic standard, which offer immediate market benefits, may be critiqued for some of their unintended consequences.
 Organic certification stipulates allowable inputs rather than strategic management of soil health; and producers are either certified or not, even if the ways in which they implement organic agriculture is quite heterogeneous .
-Our work suggests that an increasing focus on rewarding adoption of individual sustainable practices, rather than a cut and dried overall standard, may allow for a process of incremental transition, with farmers embedded in monocultural agricultural systems able to move stepwise toward the adoption of diversified farming.
+Our work suggests that an increasing focus on rewarding adoption of individual sustainable practices, rather than a cut and dried overall standard, may allow for a process of incremental transition, with farmers embedded in monocultural agricultural systems able to move stepwise toward the adoption of diversified farming systems (sensu Kremen et al. 2012).